kabaros/website-wohh/src/pages/index.md

         accusantium doloremque laudantium, totam rem aperiam, eaque ipsa quae ab illo inventore veritatis et quasi architecto beatae vitae dicta sunt explicabo. "
+    - image: /img/logo_new.png
+      text: Project Rebuild is a trading name of Wings of Hope for Homeland registered in England & Wales number 12938186.
+60 Bell Street, London NW1 6SP , UK Tel +447411974831 email.projectrebuild@mail.com
   heading: What we offer
   description: >
     Kaldi is the ultimate spot for coffee lovers who want to learn about their